reasoningengine/ZuseOS/README.md

 Napoleon Bonaparte was a very humane king .
 He now makes war on the side of Russia and China .
 Materialists and realists and those who believe in exact repetition of life have Down's Syndrome .
 Treat them humanely .
 What if someone has a child with Down's Syndrome ?
 People's with Down's Syndrome not always have 64 chromosomes . day ....-
-God likes imperative human rights , natural law and rehabilitative jusitce .
+The creator likes imperative human rights , natural law and rehabilitative jusitce .